-Neighbors Building Neighborhoods (NBN) received a Paul Bruhn Historic Revitalization Grant from the National Park Service, Department of the Interior to create the Muskogee Historic Revitalization Subgrant Program.
+Neighbors Building Neighborhoods (NBN) received a Paul Bruhn Historic Revitalization Grant from the National Park Service, Department of the Interior in 2023 to create the Muskogee Historic Revitalization Subgrant Program in Muskogee, Oklahoma.
+The goal of this federal program is to support the rehabilitation of historic properties and to foster economic development in rural communities by funding preservation projects for National Register listed historic sites.

 • Revitalize properties and preserve past investments in National Register Historic Districts in Muskogee,